Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 But pantsing has some drawbacks, which I slowly learned over the years.

-The biggest of these was that despite having produced thousands of words for my stories, most of their structure was unstable—and therefore unusable.
+The biggest of these was that despite having produced thousands of words for my stories, most of their structure was loose—and therefore unusable.
+Even if my basic idea was fantastic, without a solid structure, the ideas weren't coming together into a cohesive, finished book.

 The stories I wrote often changed tracks half way through, and by the time it was finished, the ending didn’t quite fit the beginning.
-My characters were poorly developed and once again, by the time the story ended, had turned into completely different people.
+My cast of characters was poorly developed and once again, by the time the story ended, had turned into completely different people.
+The character arcs didn't build into a comprehensive story arc.

+Not all of these stories were terrible, but they were a long way from bestsellers.

 While I finished these stories, there was very little I could work with to make it better without doing a complete tear-down.
 So in the end, these stories sat in a pile, abandoned because not only did I not know how to fix them, I had forgotten what I was trying to accomplish with them in the first place.

-To avoid these pitfalls, I turned my focused to writing a book outline.
+To avoid these pitfalls, I turned my focus to trying a book outline.
 And in doing so, I discovered that planning is actually a malleable, flexible process.
 It makes use of both pantsing and plotting, and can be adapted and changed in every step of novel writing—once you figure out how to properly incorporate it into your writing process.

-To start writing a book outline, take a look at the first and simplest step to book planning.
+To start writing a book outline, take a look at the first and simplest step I took to book planning.
 For some people, this step is the only step they need before writing their first draft.

 What is this step?

-Writing your midpoint—or, the moment that bridges the first and second half of your plot.
+For me, it is writing my midpoint—or, the moment that bridges the first and second half of my plot.

+Some people like to establish the dilemma or crisis first.
+Other writers love more comprehensive story structures or stages like the hero's journey.
+Some like the snowflake method.
+Some like tables and lists.
+Some like to have long brainstorming sessions and mind mapping.

+But for me, starting in the middle revolutionized my book writing process and helped me write a much stronger first draft.

 Start a Book Plan From the Middle

-I borrowed this particular method from author James Scott Bell’s book Write Your Novel From the Middle.
+I borrowed this particular method from author James Scott Bell's book Write Your Novel From the Middle.
 This intuitive book essentially states that every novel has a midpoint where conflict changes the protagonist.
+(Note: no affiliate link here—I just found this book really helpful to my process.)

-This is the moment, which he called the Mirror Moment, is when the main character takes a long, hard, and honest look at themselves.
+This moment, which he called the Mirror Moment, is when the main character takes a long, hard, and honest look at themselves.
 Doing this, they debate about who they really are, who they want to be, and where they want to go from here.

-This moment needs not happen exactly in the middle of the book.
+It doesn't have to happen exactly in the middle of the book.
 It could come a little earlier or a little later.
-Wherever it does happen, it is a crucial point that determine’s the book’s plot and character development.
+Wherever it does happen, it is a crucial point that determine's the book's plot and character development.

-Bell compares this to the midpoint of a suspension bridge—it holds up and supports both the beginning and the end.
+Bell compares this to the midpoint of a suspension bridge—it holds up and supports both the beginning and the end because it establishes the character arc—the way your protagonist will change.

 The midpoint is a moment of clarity for both the readers and the character and sets the tone for the rest of the story.